 In recent years, right-wing extremists have increasingly attacked immigrants, asylum seekers, and refugees in various countries (e.g., Colarossi, 2021; Jones, 2018; Schumacher, 2016; Taylor, 2021).
-For example, as the so-called "migrant crisis" emerged in Europe in 2016, more than 2500 attacks against asylum seekers were reported in the same year in Germany, more than 1700 were reported in 2018, and 1600 in 2020 (Bathke, 2022).
+For example, as the socalled "migrant crisis" emerged in Europe in 2016, more than 2,500 attacks against asylum seekers were reported in the same year in Germany, more than 1,700 were reported in 2018, and 1,600 in 2020 (Bathke, 2022).
 During that time, more than 150 asylum seekers in Germany were severely injured in these violent attacks according to police reports.
 Another report counted 129 attacks by far-right groups on refugee camps in 2019 (Human Rights Watch, 2021).
-According to official data for the first six months of 2020, more than 9000 politically-right motivated hate crimes were reported (Deutscher Bundestag, 2020).
-In February 2020, one of the most extreme examples of far-right motivated hate crimes was the anti-immigrant attack committed in Hanau, Frankfurt.
-Eleven people were killed, and five others were wounded by a politically-right wing extremist, who targeted two Turkish hookah bars (Pladson, 2020).
+According to official data for the first 6 months of 2020, more than 9,000 politically-right-motivated hate crimes were reported (Deutscher Bundestag, 2020).
+In February 2020, one of the most extreme examples of far-right-motivated hate crimes was the anti-immigrant attack committed in Hanau, Frankfurt.
+Eleven people were killed, and five others were wounded by a right-wing extremist, who targeted two Turkish hookah bars (Pladson, 2020).

 These examples illustrate the destructive consequences of the normalization of violence that seem to derive from right-wing populism.
-Right-wing populist leaders, their followers, and endorsement of the populist beliefs that had been considered being at the fringe of society a few years ago have gradually become more mainstream and seen as somewhat 'acceptable' (e.g., Ekman, 2022; Mondon & Winter, 2020; Portelinha & Elcheroth, 2016; Stathi & Guerra, 2021; Wodak, 2020).
-Recent studies showed that populist beliefs are highly associated with a higher level of authoritarianism (Bakker et al., 2016), lower support for prorefugee policies (Uysal, 2022), and higher threat perception against migration (Dennison & Turnbull-Dugarte, 2022).
+Right-wing populist leaders, their followers, and endorsement of the populist beliefs that had been considered to be at the fringe of society a few years ago have gradually become more mainstream and seen as somewhat "acceptable" (e.g., Ekman, 2022; Mondon & Winter, 2020; Portelinha & Elcheroth, 2016; Stathi & Guerra, 2021; Wodak, 2020).
+Recent studies showed that populist beliefs are highly associated with a higher level of authoritarianism (Bakker et al., 2016), lower support for pro-refugee policies (Uysal, 2022), and higher threat perception against migration (Dennison & Turnbull-Dugarte, 2022).
 Given the "epidemic" impact of divisive rhetoric on hostile behavior (Bilewicz & Soral, 2020), it is important to examine whether people, who endorse populist beliefs, would also justify politically motivated violence in line with the rhetoric of right-wing populist leaders.
-Crandall et al. (2018), for example, longitudinally and experimentally showed that the perceived acceptability of prejudice toward societal minorities that were singled out by Donald Trump increased after the 2016 presidential election.
-The researchers concluded that social norms might have changed, which would now allow for prejudice to be openly expressed.
-Moving this one step further, we argue that changing social norms in the populist zeitgeist may result in supporting hate crimes against targeted minority groups.
-In this study, we aimed to investigate the social-psychological link between populist beliefs and sympathy for attacks against asylum seekers.
-Specifically, we aimed to examine whether populist beliefs predict sympathy for attacks against asylum seekers through heightened national pride and moral justification of political violence in Germany.
+Crandall et al. (2018), for example, longitudinally and experimentally showed that the perceived acceptability of prejudice toward societal minorities that were singled out by Donald Trump